doxxedd/dinari.ca/content/posts/finals-simulator-LACTF 2023.md

 Let's take a look at `enc` (double click it in the decompiler view):
 ![name](/lactf-final-sim/2023-02-17_02-54-31.png#center)

 Looks like some sort of a hex array.
 We have to decode this based on line 29.
+If we feed both the array and the operations to **Z3 Solver**, it can figure out what our correct answer should be (see solve.py).

-## Solve.py
+## solve.py

 ## Flag